Home

 Lots of Flavour and Variety

 What Will They Climb?They climb best on strings but rough poles will also work.
-A central post in the ground with a 1m (3ft,) circle of strings around it will produce more beans than most families can eat.
+I use a simple Pole Bean trellis that I have built to produce more beans than I can use.
 I use a jute or hemp string so that I don’t have to untangle the mess in the fall.
 Just throw the whole thing in the compost.

 Are They Pretty?
 I have made my bean patch a little more interesting the last couple of years by mixing Morning Glories and Beans on the same string trellis.
 They seem to do well together and I reach between the bright blue flowers to pick the veggies for dinner.
 The Beans are more aggressive than the Morning Glories so I tend to plant twice as many M.Gs. as beans and it works out well.